AntonioMoralesPerez/tetb/README.md

 **Implemented by Antonio Morales-Pérez, Chiara Devescovi, Yoonseok Hwang, Mikel García-Díez, Barry Bradlyn, Juan L. Mañes, Maia G. Vergniory, and Aitzol García-Etxarri**

-In this package we define the essential functions necessary to implement the *enumeration algorithm*, which returns all possible decompositions in terms of elementary bands representations of a "symmetry vector" of a bundle of isolated photonic bands, given a certain number of auxiliary bands.
+In this package we define the essential functions necessary to implement the *enumeration algorithm*, which returns all possible decompositions in terms of elementary bands representations (EBRs) of a "symmetry vector" of a bundle of isolated photonic bands, given a certain number of auxiliary bands.

 The analytical framework underlying our implementation of the TETB model is detailed in Ref.
 [1].
+We will use the notation for labelling the space groups (SGs), irreducible representations (irreps) and EBRs presented in Ref.
+[3].

 ## Installation

-Remember to clone the repository before installing by navigating to the working directory and running
+Clone the repository and install the package by navigating to the working directory and running

 ````
 pip install .